KSPModStewards/RocketSoundEnhancement/README.md

 ## Features
 ### Audio Muffler
 - Normal: Mixer based Audio Muffler with Dedicated channels for Exterior Sounds, Focused Vessel and Interior.
 With Doppler Effect.
+- AirSim Lite: Simple Mach Effects and Sonic Booms
-- AirSim: Works on top of Full Quality, Parts with RSE Modules will simulate realistic sound attenuation over distance, comb-filtering, mach effects, sonic booms (via ShipEffects) and distortion.
+- AirSim: Parts with RSE Modules will simulate realistic sound attenuation over distance, comb-filtering, mach effects, sonic booms (via ShipEffects) and distortion.
 Stock sound sources has basic mach and distance attenuation (volume or filter based) support.

 ### Master Audio Limiter/Compressor
 Sound Mastering that controls the overall loudness of the game with Adjustable Amount for different dynamics.